Zionncube/Zionncube/README.md

 ---

 ## 🌟 About Me
 I am a purpose-driven software developer who enjoys building technology solutions that solve real-world problems.
-I have a strong interest in mobile development, backend systems, and emerging areas like AI and prompt engineering.
+I have a strong interest in mobile development, backend systems, and emerging areas like AI and I believe the best products live at the intersection of:
+Technology × People × Real-world needs

+Everything I build here starts with a problem — not just code.

 I am passionate about learning, growing in a professional environment, and contributing to meaningful, user-centered solutions.